whoischristopher/portfolio-rebalancer/README.md

 To be implemented:
 - Taking tax implication into consideration for rebalancing
-- fix security price update
+- Fix security price update
-- fix rebalancing logic
+- Fix rebalancing logic

 Installation: